This post is also available in: Svenska

 Gluten is not toxic or dangerous in itself.
 Only people with celiac disease need to avoid gluten.
 For anyone who does not have celiac disease, there is no reason to eat a gluten-free diet.

-Celiac disease in children destroys the intestinal lining
+Celiac disease destroys the intestinal lining

-Without intestinal lining, children become malnourished
+Without the intestinal villi, people become malnourished

-Symptoms of gluten intolerance in children
+Symptoms of gluten intolerance

-Blood tests for gluten intolerance in children
+Blood test for gluten intolerance